Xe/site/blog/morph-setup-2021-04-25.markdown

 $ mkdir -p common/users hosts ops/home
 ```

-Now that we have the base layout, let's start with adding a few files into the
+Now that we have the base layout, start with adding a few files into the
 `common` folder:

 - `common/default.nix` -> the "parent" file that will import all of the other